stoqey/ibkr/README.md

 // get filled orders(trades), this is automatically updated const trades = ordersManager.trades;

-// 3.
-Subscribe for trades, when orders are filled in real time ibkrEvents.on(IBKREVENTS.IBKR_SAVE_TRADE, (bar: Trade) => {
+// subscribe for trades, when orders are filled in real time ibkrEvents.on(IBKREVENTS.IBKR_SAVE_TRADE, (bar: Trade) => {
      // use trade here
 });